pentandra/lifepreserver/content/blog/w3c-web-annotation-wg/index.markdown

 It often feels like we need to start over again for the umpteenth time.

 So _seeking out_, or _searching closely_ implies that there is an object that
 is being sought after.
-In research, this object is something that contains [information][I] that might help in answering a [question][Q].
-It is what is searched so closely, over and over, until _new_ knowledge, in the form of a [conclusion][C], is obtained.
+In research, this object is called a [source][S].
+A source contains [information][I] that could possibly help in answering a [question][Q].
+This source of information is searched closely, over and over, until new knowledge, in the form of a [conclusion][C], is obtained.

 <figure about="<%= url_for @item %>higgsboson.jpeg" id="simulated-higgs" class="img" prefix="dc: http://purl.org/dc/terms/ cc: http://creativecommons.org/ns#">
   <img class="static" alt="CMS: Simulated Higgs to two jets and two electrons" src="higgsboson.jpeg" />